An application of continuous logic to fixed point theory: The general setup

 We will frequently have occasion to talk about \emph{bounded} pseudometric spaces, i.e. spaces $(X,d)$ where the pseudometric $d$ takes values in some bounded interval $[0, D]$ for some positive real number $D$.
 We call $D$ a \emph{bound} for the space $X$, and by abuse of notation we may consider $d: X \times X \rightarrow \mathbb{R}_{\geq 0}$ as instead a function $d: X \times X \rightarrow [0,D]$.

 \end{remark}

-Note that every pseudometric space is naturally a topological space (the set of $\epsilon$-balls $\{y \mid d(x,y) = \epsilon \}$ for each $x \in X$ and each $\epsilon > 0$ is a basis for the topology on $X$ associated with the pseudometric), and that pseudometric spaces are general enough to include normed vector spaces (in particular, Banach spaces) as a special case.
+Note that every pseudometric space is naturally a topological space (the set of $\epsilon$-balls $\{y \mid d(x,y) < \epsilon \}$ for each $x \in X$ and each $\epsilon > 0$ is a basis for the topology on $X$ associated with the pseudometric), and that pseudometric spaces are general enough to include normed vector spaces (in particular, Banach spaces) as a special case.

-As continuous logic is built upon the theory and properties of metric spaces as its foundation, our modified continuous logic will have pseudometric spaces as its foundation.
+Just as the usual continuous logic is built upon the theory and properties of metric spaces as its foundation, our setup will have pseudometric spaces as its foundation.
 We will often find that the pseudometric spaces we are interested in have additional structure (e.g. vector space structure) which features meaningfully in our investigations of them.
 We note one particular type of such structures, which is a generalization of the vector space structure of a normed vector space.

 \begin{definition} A pseudometric space $(X, d)$ is said to be equipped with a \emph{linear structure} $L$ when there is a specified function $L: X \times X \times [0,1] \rightarrow X$ satisfying the following: